 Eat a balanced diet

 Foods rich in omega fatty acids and antioxidants are great for the skin, so add salmon, almonds, and flaxseed to your diet.
-Eat more fresh fruits and vegetables as well.
+Eat more fresh fruits, vegetables and spices renowned for their health benefits.
 If you can minimize your intake of dairy products, meats, and other saturated fats that increase free-radical damage, the better it would be for your skin.
-Follow those tips for healthy eating.

 Do some stress management